surgiie/hyprtoggle/README.md

 # hyprtoggle

-A bash cli script for toggling windows in [hyprland](https://hypr.land/)

 ## Introduction

-`hyprtoggle` simplifies managing application focus: it toggles a single app instance by hiding it when it's already focused, and showing or focusing it when it's not.
+`hyprtoggle` is a bash cli that simplifies focusing and toggling applications in hyperland.

 ## Installation